njfredri/AR_A02/Q4_1README.txt

 ------------------------------------------------------------------------------
-Sample output for running the QR code:
+Sample output for running the code:
 ------------------------------------------------------------------------------

 C:\Users\Njfre\AR_A02>python QR.py